yetanotherco/aligned_layer/batcher/aligned-sdk/README.md

 ### submit

-Submits the proofs to the batcher to be verified and returns a vector of aligned verification data.
+Submits a proof to the batcher to be verified and returns an aligned verification data struct.

 #### Arguments